THE FIRST AND THE FINEST

 SIMPLE OLD SCHOOL GAMEPLAY

-Any on who has played pre 32 Bit Era RPGs, knows that the entire gameplay set up of old school RPG games has always been: travel to a town to trigger a plot point, which will eventually lead you to a dungeon of some sort, where you will you random battle your way to the boss, and once at the boss you success will depend on how high your party’s level is.
+Anyone who has played a pre 32 Bit Era RPGs knows that the entire gameplay set up of old school RPG games has always been: travel to a town to trigger a plot point, which will eventually lead you to a dungeon of some sort where you will you random battle your way to the boss, and once at the boss your success will depend on how high your party’s level is.

-Item management however is very important since you only have few slots for each character to carry healing items.
-I found that the best strategy was to use all of the slots to put magic restoring items such as silver lights, however you should save those as often as possible and only utilize the blue ones since you can actually buy those.
+Item management however, is very important since you only have few slots to carry healing items for each character.
+I found that the best strategy was to use all of the slots to put magic restoring items such as silver lights, however, you should save those as often as possible and only utilize the blue ones since you can actually buy those in shops.

-The World Map doesn’t feature (thankfully) any random encounters which is really a change from the norm, and you can save anywhere in this game which is a super life saver and allows you to save right after the last boss so you can replay the ending as many times as you want!
+The World Map doesn’t feature (thankfully) any random encounters which is a change from the norm, and you can save anywhere in this game which is a super life saver, the system allows you to save right after the last boss so you can replay the ending as many times as you want!

-The battles are fought in the traditional way of turn based battles you select your commands from an actually diverse (in 1992) menu of options, which include the standard attack, magic attack, item command, run from battle command, AI command, among others.
+The battles are fought in the traditional way of turn based combat.
+You select your commands from an actually diverse (in 1992) menu of options, which include the standard attack, magic attack, item command, run from battle command, AI command, among others.
 Once your command is selected your actions are carried through, as are the enemies commands, then you will repeat the same process until, either your party or your enemies are defeated.

-In fact, some bosses use attacks that can harm your entire party if they are together in the battle field, will only damage one or two party members if you strategically place your characters so that they are not always crammed together.
-The same applies for the enemy groups you can hurt multiple enemies with a magic or tech attack if they are crammed together in the battle map.
+In fact, some bosses use attacks that can harm your entire party if they are together in the battle field, said attacks will only damage one or two party members if you strategically place your characters so that they are not always crammed together.
+The same applies for the enemy groups you can hit multiple enemies with a magic or tech attack if they are crammed together in the battle map.

-However, since you actually can go back in to Meribia after beating the last boss, and you can walk around and save, you are given the opportunity to buy a mirror in one of the shops (if you have about 65,000 in money, get 70,000 just to be safe) that will let you see ALL of the FMV movies that occurred during the game, which is a typical Working Designs nice gift to fans.
-Other than that and the collection of some wall papers with character designs on them, there isn’t much to collect in the game and the game clocks in at a nice 28 hours.
-Which is roughly then hours less than the amazing Lunar 2.
-That being said, the game felt just as long as Lunar 2:EB and not because it was dreadful, but because it was just as epic.
+However, since you actually can go back in to Meribia after beating the last boss, and you can walk around and save, you are given the opportunity to buy a mirror in one of the shops (if you have about 65,000 in money, get 70,000 just to be safe) that will let you see ALL of the FMV movies that occurred during the game.
+The ability to do this is a typical Working Designs’ gift to fans ( I am not sure if the original offered this feature).

 CHARACTER DEVELOPMENT AND DIALOG THAT DOESN’T AGE